highlight-run/docs/sdk-docs/client.md

 <section className="section">
   <div className="left">
     <h3>H.track</h3>
     <p>This method is used to track events that happen during the session.
-You can learn more Tracking Events.</p>
+You can learn more in [Tracking Events](/session-replay/tracking-events).</p>
     <h6>Method Parameters</h6>
     <aside className="parameter">
       <h5>eventName<code>String</code> <code>required</code></h5>